 When I car-camp, I move from place to place quickly and usually only park somewhere for a night or two if it is a great area to explore.
 I prefer to keep moving and finding convenient areas to park overnight along the route to avoid backtracking and setting up “camp” only to take it down the next day.
 I am rarely at developed campgrounds (on purpose) and actually feel safer parked in a public lot or a random spot on BLM (Bureau of Land Management) land than most campgrounds.

 In this guide, I’ll be sticking to my version of car camping (sleeping in your car) and sharing all my favorite car camping gear to make your next car camping experience one you won’t forget for all the right reasons.
 These are my go-to must-have car camping supplies, and some add a little bit of luxury to the experience.

 Water is a must-have survival item and should be at the top of everyone’s car camping packing list.
 Drinking at least 2 liters (about 64oz) of water a day is recommended, especially in hotter climates.
 I always bring a refillable 5-gallon jug and refill at grocery stores or campsites with potable water as needed.

 Bring extra water for washing hands, face, brushing teeth, and even showering.
 I use a Rinse Kit on my road trips that hold 2 gallons of portable pressurized water that I strictly use for these reasons.
 The Rinse Kit fits nicely on one of my seats and lasts me about 2 weeks or more before I need to refill it.
-I never use it as a shower (I pay for showers as I go) to conserve water since refilling is sometimes a challenge.
+It is the number one tool I use to shower while camping so I can stay clean, fresh, and stay happy while camping longer.